LLNL/mpibind/tutorials/eurosys25/module1.md

 ### What is hwloc?

-The Hardware Locality (`hwloc`) software project is an open source toolkit that helps you better investigate and visualize the resources available to you on a given hardware architecture.
+The Hardware Locality (`hwloc`) software is an open source toolkit that helps you investigate and visualize the resources available to you on a given hardware architecture.

 We'll explore some of the basic commands in the sections below.

 Note that for this tutorial, `hwloc` is provided, so you won't need to install anything.
-Also note that a C API is also provied, though we'll be working with `hwloc` exclusively from the command line.
+Also note that a C API is also provided, though we'll be working with `hwloc` exclusively from the command line.

 ### hwloc objects and indexes